DragonDreat/DragonDreat/README.md

 - 👋 Hi, I’m @DragonDreat
-- 👀 I’m interested in Software Engineering
+- 👀 I’m interested in Scam Baiting and CyberSecurity.
 - 🌱 I’m currently learning c++, java and node.js
-- 💞️ I’m looking to collaborate on as Software Engineer.
+- 💞️ I’m looking to collaborate on as Cyber Security Professional - OFFENSIVE SIDE.
 - 📫 How to reach me on github!
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Do you know that c++ is hardest language to learn (for me)